 The Implementation Plan contained detailed strategies for public health partners working to achieve State Health Plan goals.
 The Implementation Plan was available as full templates and logic models, and also as a summary publication (PDF, 455 KB).

 This special supplemental report to the State Health Plan describes the purpose, process, findings, and recommendations from five Community Stakeholder Forums.
 The five community stakeholder groups were African American; Hispanic/Latino; Asian/Hmong; Gay, Lesbian, Bisexual, and Transgendered; and American Indian.

-This online system provides access to state-level data for indicators tracking progress toward meeting many of the 2010 objectives.
+Tracking the State Health Plan 2010, an online system, provides access to state-level data for indicators tracking progress toward meeting many of the 2010 objectives.
 The site was updated twice yearly as new data become available, through data year 2010.

 Division of Public Health